sundew0/sundew0/README.md

 ## 🚀 About Me
 I am 15 years old

-I am also a transgernder girl 🏳️‍⚧️
+I am also a transgender girl 🏳️‍⚧️

 ## 🔗 Links
 unavailable 😭